MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M05L01_Pages.md

 1. In the canvas, click on the heading, **Subpage 2**, and enter **Milestones**.

-1. In the canvas, click the line of text underneath the heading and enter **Status of envirionmental miletones**.
+1. In the canvas, click the line of text underneath the heading and enter **Status of environmental miletones**.

 1. Click on the background in the canvas above the heading and select the section.